girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML_Meta_Tag/MetaTag.md

 # HTML : Meta Tag

-## What is HTML ```<meta>``` tag ?
 The meta-data means a set of data that describes or gives more information about other data of webpage.
 The ```<meta>``` tag in HTML provides important information about created HTML document, which is relevant to browser.
-The ```<meta>``` tag is used to define or represent the metadata of the HTML document on browser.
+This tag is used to define or represent the metadata of the HTML document on browser.
 It specifies properties of HTML document, such as description of the page, keywords, language, author of the documents, expiry date , viewport setting, etc.

 Syntax